 Quality of flower produced sets the tone for the whole supply chain.
 For extract manufacturers, the material going into their lab will determine their yields and efficiencies and ultimately profit margins.
 This is why a close relationship between operators is important.
 Some growers are even contracted out a year in advance to produce a specific strain that a concentrate brand requests.

 Perhaps the biggest hurdle of all is passing the state’s required lab tests.
-Some states have stringent acceptable levels of contaminants that make it difficult to pass.
-Those that are unable to pass sometimes have a chance at remediation, but ultimately if they fail the material must be destroyed, which greatly affects total cannabis supply in the market.
+Most states in North America have stringent acceptable levels of contaminants that make it difficult to pass.
+Those that are unable to pass sometimes have a chance at remediation, but ultimately if they fail the material must be destroyed, which greatly affects total medical marijuana supply in the market.

 One thing cannabis growers know well is how to adapt to change.
 And 2020 has demanded this of them.
 Covid-19 has dominated the business landscape across all industries.
-While not being federally legal, cannabis was still designated as Essential, meaning operators were allowed to continue working while many other businesses had to shut down.
+Though federal cannabis legalization is yet to pass, cannabis was designated as ‘Essential’, meaning operators were allowed to continue working while many other businesses had to shut down.

 Data Collected in Cultivation

-Cultivators have many variables they track to optimize cannabis quality and yields.
-Tracking all the variables manually and in isolated systems has previously been the go-to method.
-But these days, commercial grows are adopting digital systems that provide instant access to data for all stakeholders.
-Studying the data can reveal areas of opportunity for streamlining and optimizing results.
+Cannabis cultivators track numerous variables to optimize production quality and yields.
+Traceability of the many variables manually and in isolated systems has previously been the standard method.
+But these days, commercial growers are adopting digital systems that provide instant access to data.
+Cannabis supply chain software collects and organizes important data and creates space for analysis.
+Studying the data can reveal areas of opportunity for streamlining and optimizing outcomes.
 Some common data points that are tracked and analyzed include:

 – Physical data: lighting level and spectrum; soil type; pH fluctuations; nutritional requirements at various stages of growth; insect/pest presence; crop condition; yield estimates; and labor times on tasks, batches or strains.